top of page

 • Advance directives

-These documents guide medical decision-making when you cannot speak for yourself.
+These documents work together to guide medical decisions when you cannot communicate.

 Under Florida law: